Home

 Why did you ever think you could go full-timing in a travel trailer?

-We didn't know, we just believed.
-This full-timing thing is a big experiment for us but how will we know if we don't try?
+Hey!
+It wasn't our idea, it's all Tom and Mary's fault for introducing us to the concept one afternoon in a discussion with friends.
+We didn't know we could, we just believed.
+This full-timing thing is still a big experiment for us.
+How will we know if we don't try?
 We haven't talked to anyone who tried it and didn't like it.
 The main reason people have given for quitting seems to be health reasons and age (maybe these are the same problem).

 Return to top